 • As we will discover later, the world does cease to exist if Nick dies.
 But I don't think I knew that yet.

-• Nick saying "stop this car at omce!" was Matt being an impish little jerk and reading exactly what I put in front of him.
-Naturally I meant to type "once," but that's not what it said, so that's not what he read.
-Because he never broke character, this ended up being hilarious and it eventually became the canonical way that Nick pronounces that word.
+• Nick saying "stop this car at omce!" was Maggie being an impish little jerk and reading exactly what I put in front of him.
+Naturally I meant to type "once," but that's not what it said, so that's not what she read.
+Because she never broke character, this ended up being hilarious and it eventually became the canonical way that Nick pronounces that word.
 (Of course, he says it at least twice prior to this, and did not say "omce."
 Which is another reason we need to go back and fix this.
 Obviously.)

 • It wouldn't be Nick and Willikins if we didn't make at least one dumb reference to British people spelling things differently than Americans do.

 • Nick's pursuit of a male heir actually gave him what some writer's call "motivation," which we'd never before felt the need to grant him.
 This may have something to do with why this was the first story we did that I didn't completely hate.
 Or it may be a coincidence, I guess?

 • "Old habits die hard with a vengeance" was one of the many embellishments that Brian put on my original material to make it better.
 That particular one is one of my favorites.

 • The series of sound effects as Errol hands back all the things he's stolen is something I'm pretty happy with.

 • Obviously if we were going to keep riffing on Downton Abbey, we'd need more servants than just poor Willikins.

 • Yeah — that's me as Mrs. Pumphrey.
 I don't exactly do a flawless northern English accent, but I was the best we had available at the time.